Why Indie Filmmakers Should NOT Shoot with a 4K Camera!

 Distribution is not there…yet

-As of now 4K is not a mandatory deliverable for distributors.
+As of now, 4K is not a mandatory deliverable for distributors.
 Netflix, Hulu Plus, or Amazon Prime are not ready to stream 4K.
 The internet pipe is just not there…yet.
-Yes Netflix has a 4K option but it is super compressed and doesn’t look as good as a 1080p or 2K stream.
+Yes Netflix has a 4K option but the need for 4k as the standard is not there yet.

 Also, when you color grade 4K footage it will cost you more money.
 Again processing, pushing and rendering that larger format kills your budget.
 Would you rather have more time to color your film at 2k or rush it to master in 4K.